-- Handle, process and manipulate body fluid specimens, biohazardous materials (e.g., tissues, infectious materials), hazardous chemicals and instruments safely to prevent harm to self and others. - Perform delicate manipulations on specimens, instruments, and equipment (e.g., calibrated pipettes and microscopes) sufficient to meet specifications for diagnostic testing accuracy. - Lift and move objects up to 50 pounds (e.g., load individual tubes on an analyzer, move tube racks from one bench to another, replace instrument reagents). - Perform technical procedures, such as isolating bacteria by smoothly moving a loop (i.e., 6-inch wire with a looped end) over the surface of an agar culture plate without tearing the agar surface. - Stand or navigate the workspace approximately 75% and sit approximately 25% of clinical laboratory work time. - Distinguish and identify objects both macroscopically and microscopically. - Perform repetitive fine motor movements (e.g., pipetting, uncapping tubes).
+The student must have sufficient upper body muscle coordination and adequate dexterity to handle body fluid specimens, biohazards, chemical hazards and instruments safely in order to prevent harm to self or others.
+He/she must be able to perform delicate manipulations on specimens, instruments and equipment (such as calibrated pipettes) sufficient to meet specifications for accuracy in diagnostic testing.
+He/she must be able to lift and move objects(e.g., load individual tubes in an analyzer and move test tube racks from one bench to another).
+He/she must have fine motor control skills to carry out technical procedures, such as, isolating bacteria by smoothly moving a loop (i.e., a 6-inch wire with a looped end) over the surface of an agar (gel) culture plate without tearing the surface of the agar.
+The student must have sufficient touch discrimination to discern veins in order to perform venipunctures.